 Statisticians consider the standard deviation to be the best and most statistically valid measurement of variance (in this case, stock volatility) available.
 By taking a sample of 20 days, a standard deviation can be computed that gives a relatively accurate estimate of price excursion beyond the limits of the data sampled.
 An easier to visualize illustration is its application to the measured heights of men.
 A standard deviation can be used to estimate the full range of heights of 10,000 men in an arena by taking a random sample of 100 of those men (assuming the 10,000 men in the arena are randomly distributed by height and that the 100 men are selected randomly).
 The standard deviation can even give a relatively accurate estimate of how many men in the arena are 6'8" even if there are no men of that height among the 100 men measured.
 Fairly accurate estimates can be made because the frequency of occurrence of various heights in a population follow what is known as a Gaussian distribution or normal bell-shaped curve.
 The same is true of IQs the weights of people, muscular strength, and so on.
 Many traders also consider it to be the best way we have of estimating the probable range of the price surges of a stock.
 Price surges represent volatility (risk).

 This tool is probably one of the simplest tools available anywhere for calculating stop losses based on the standard deviation.
 It is so simple to use that a User's Guide is not necessary.
-All explanations needed are included on the "SD Stops" page, though we will probably include some procedural suggestions in a cover note we send to those who place an order.
+All explanations needed are included on the "SD Stops" page, though we will probably include some procedural suggestions in a cover note we provide those who place an order.
 Basically, a person enters a 1, 2, or 3 in cell C-6 to base stop losses on the highest high, low, or close, respectively.
 A number from 1 to 3 is usually entered in cell G-6 to define the standard deviation multiplier or "weighting" that will be used in the computations.
 Decimals are also acceptable (2.53, 3.45, etc.) (see the "SD Stops" page for details).
 If an "S" is entered in cell E-6, the program will assume it is calculating for a short position.
-The program assumes that a stock has a rising pattern when it calculates a stop loss for a long position.
-It assumes the stock has been in a declining pattern if an "S" is entered in cell E-6.
-These are generalizations that may not apply to your situation.
-So, be sure to use the program in a way that is consistent with its internal assumptions.
-Otherwise, you may see sell signals all over the place that do not make sense for your particular position.
+Once it calculates the volatility figure and applies the user's choice of weighting to be applied, it subtracts the calculated amount from the high, low, or close for a long position or it adds it to the high, low, or close for a short position. .

 Why data input is not automated.